 My prayers had finally been answered, and it was a miracle.

-Of course I could give them time to process, and I definitely understand that they’ll want to have some words with Jefferson Hospital.
+Of course I could give them time to process, and I definitely understand that they’ll want to have some words with the hospital.
 Instinctively I knew that this must mean that he never voluntarily donated, but I had to ask.